2.1. Conventions¶

 The server publishes the axes its scene is authored in via

 SetupCommand.axesStandard.
-Clients should remember this value but it is informational only; numbers on the wire are always already in the client’s standard.The reference value of “Engineering” is right-handed, +X right, +Y forward, +Z up; “GlStyle” is right-handed, +X right, +Y up, -Z forward.
+Clients should remember this value but it is informational only; numbers on the wire are always already in the client’s standard.Linear units are metres.

 Quaternions are stored as

-vec4_packedwith the layout(x, y, z, w).All transforms are local (relative to the parent node); root nodes are relative to the session origin selected by
+vec4_packedwith the layout(x, y, z, w).All transforms are local (relative to the parent node); root nodes are relative to the session origin specified by

 SetOriginNodeCommand.